SyGByte/sygbyte.github.io/index.md

 ### Want to Be (Physicist and Philosopher)

-# Acquition of Conscious Bytes of Universe through SyGByte
+# Acquisition of Conscious Bytes of Universe through SyGByte

 ![Image](SyGByte-repo/Images/PosterGit.png)